lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Note: The OID for id-KemBasedMac was assigned on the private-use arc { iso(1) member-body(2) us(840) nortelnetworks(113533) entrust(7) }, and not assigned on an IANA-owned arc because the authors wished to placed it on the same branch as the existing OIDs for id-PasswordBasedMac and id-DHBasedMac.

 kdf is the algorithm identifier of the chosen KDF, and any associated parameters, used to derive the shared secret key.

+kemContext MAY be used to transfer additional algorithm specific context information, see also the definition of ukm in {{I-D.ietf-lamps-cms-kemri}}, Section 3.

 len is the output length of the KDF and MUST be the desired size of the key to be used for MAC-based message protection.